Car Collector International

 UK

 UK auction house with regular Clio V6 Phase 1 and Phase 2 consignments and Trophy race-car sales.
-Individual lot pages were NOT line-fetched during this review — flag Verify.
+Individual lot pages have not been confirmed against the auction house's original lot pages.

 • Historics Auctioneers